GETobjects/GETobjects/org/getobjects/jaas/README.txt

 JAAS
 ****

-This package provides a few helper classes to build a JAAS module for JOPE.
+This package provides a few helper classes to build a JAAS module for Go.

 How to use?
 ===========